FlowMo7/dead-drop/README.md

-# One-Time Dead Drop
+# Dead Drop Service

+**Send One-Time Secrets in a secure way**

 A Dead Drop service written in Kotlin / KTor.

 This service uses [sjcl](https://github.com/bitwiseshiftleft/sjcl) on client-side to encrypt the data, stores the encrypted data on the server (while never sharing the password with the server), and generates a link to get the data (once) again.

 This is the source-code of [drop.moetz.dev](https://drop.moetz.dev).

 ## Setup using Docker